NOW IS THE TIME

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-A five-story mansion, a backyard filled with diamonds, a harp, golden slippers, singing, dancing, no responsibilities, novelties of all sorts—this is the carnal man’s idea of Heaven.
+A five-story mansion, a backyard filled with diamonds, a harp, golden slippers, singing, dancing, no responsibilities, novelties of all sorts — this is the carnal man’s idea of Heaven.
+Jesus’ idea of Heaven is to be with you.
+Is your idea of Heaven to be with Jesus?

 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.
 (John 14:3)